 Even though he specialises in brain cancer and I’m in leukaemia, he is my mentor and friend and we help each other,” said Dr Kotecha.
 “It’s fair to say I didn’t know how to use a pipette when I first met Nick!

 He also attributes his supportive family to his success.
 My wife is fundamental to me being able to do what I do,” he said.
 “She works fulltime but picks our five-year-old daughter up every afternoon.

 I get to spend time with my daughter in the mornings,” he continued.
 “I help her get ready and take her to school.
 She helps me get ready too, by picking out my shirt and tie.
 I seem to wear a lot of pink these days!

 While the people who surround him give him strength and support, it’s the work itself that provides stimulus to keep aiming high.

-“Then there is the ‘eureka moment’,” he says.
-“When you get the answer you’ve been searching for after a few failures.
-It’s the best feeling.”
+"Then there is the ‘eureka moment’ - when you get the answer you’ve been searching for after a few failures.
+It’s the best feeling."

 And what Dr Kotecha and his team are doing is incredibly worthwhile.
 He’s ultimately aiming to cure cancer in babies.
 And he’s in it for the long haul.

 "Hopefully I will live another 30 years," he laughs.
 "But in that time, hopefully by then, there will be a cure."